519 672 2121

 Close mobile menu

 Siskinds LLP and Rice Harbut Elliott LLP have commenced a proposed privacy class action in British Columbia against TikTok on behalf of persons in Canada, other than Quebec, who use or used the TikTok app between October 29, 2021 to the date of certification of the TikTok class action.
+This lawsuit concerns the collection, use, and disclosure of personal information by TikTok in Canada.

 Here are a few things you might want to know if you or your child uses or has used TikTok.

 TikTok collects a few categories of data from its users.
 Aside from the information you provide it directly, like your name, phone number, and any content you generate, it quietly collects information about you depending on your Internet usage behaviour both on and off the platform.
+This may include device information, location data, browsing activity, and interactions with advertisements or third-party websites.

 From the data that it collects about you and your behaviours on the Internet, TikTok can and does infer private and sensitive personal information about you, which can include details about your mental health status, political opinions, religion, age range, spending power, family status, education level, gender identity, and sexual orientation, among other things.
+Such inferred data can be particularly sensitive when it relates to children and teenagers, who may not fully understand how their information is being used.

-2. TikTok’s data collection is automatic.
+2. TikTok’s data collection and tracking are automatic

 Siskinds LLP and Rice Harbut Elliott LLP are seeking financial compensation on behalf of all Canadians, other than those resident in Quebec, who may have had their data collected, used and disclosed by TikTok without consent.
+Eligible class members may include adults, teens, and parents of children who used TikTok during the relevant time period.

 How Siskinds can help